Extract Email Text Regex with GroupDocs.Parser Java

 }

-Specify the regex pattern to match your desired text and configure search options:
+Specify the regex pattern you want to match and configure the search options:

 String regexPattern = "\\sthe\\s"; // Matches 'the' surrounded by spaces